cutlersr/iggypop/README.rst

         --ext_overhangs AAAA GCCG

 Combining Runs
 --------------

-Use `--primer_index` to specify the starting row of the indexset file for new runs.
+Use "--primer_index" to specify the starting row of the indexset file for new runs.

 .. code-block:: bash